 An HTTP POST with the content type set to text/xml containing the XML specified in DlrContent when sending the message.
 The XML should use the merge parameters to signify where the API shold replace values.
 All merged parameters will be XML Encoded.

 DlrType 4: Bulk XML

-The bulk delivery receipt option will send you up to 100 delivery receipts in a single HTTP request.
+The bulk delivery receipt option will send you up to 100 delivery receipts in a single HTTP request with the content type set to text/xml.
 For customers sending large volumes of messages, this speeds up receipts as it removes the overhead of creating many separate connections and may reduce the load on your server.
 As a result of this improved efficiency there a couple of restrictions, the content cannot be customised and you must reply to each delivery receipt.
-It’s important to note that using the bulk XML option will never slow down your delivery receipts, if they’re slowly trickling in one at a time from the mobile network we’ll forward them as soon as they arrive rather than wait for a batch to build up.

 These parameters can be used in your DlrContent string and will be replaced before making the request.
 To use them simply surround them with # symbols, e.g. #TO#.
 These parameters must always be specified in upper case.

 The Clockwork Message ID returned when you sent the message.

 Delivery status of the message.

 The detail code provides more information on why a message has failed.
 Sometimes the mobile network doesn’t provide a reason, in these cases it will be set to unknown (1).

 Your unique ID, if provided, specified when sending the SMS.

 1 2 3 4 5 6 7 <!--?xml version="1.0" encoding="utf-8"?--> <Dlr> <MsgId>#MSG_ID#</MsgId> <Status>#STATUS#</Status> <Detail>#DETAIL#</Detail> <To>#TO#</To> </Dlr>